LennaHammer/English/EVP/out/words_adjective.md

 ## 114. angry ## adjective
 /ˈæŋ.gri/
 [A2]having a strong feeling against someone who has behaved badly, making you want to shout at them or hurt them
-- He's really angry at/with me for upsetting Sophie.
+- He's really angry `at/with` me for upsetting Sophie.
-- I don't understand what he's angry about.
+- I don't understand what he's angry `about`.
-- They feel angry that their complaints were ignored.
+- They feel angry `that` their complaints were ignored.
-- I got really angry with her.
+- I `got` really angry `with` her.
-- It made me really angry.
+- It `made` me really angry.

 ## 115. attractive ## adjective
 /əˈtræk.tɪv/ BEAUTIFUL